Dirma-dayo/portofolio/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open [http://localhost:3000](http://localhost:3000) with your browser to access the app

 ## FAQ
 1. Q:How do i add items?